Electric-Coin-Company/zcash-docs/source/index.rst

 What is Zcash?
 --------------

-`Zcash <https://z.cash/>`__ is an implementation of the "Zerocash" protocol forked off Bitcoin.
+`Zcash <https://z.cash/>`__ is an implementation of the “Zerocash” protocol forked off Bitcoin.
 It is also used to refer to one unit of the cryptocurrency (ZEC), or Electric Coin Company (previously Zcash Company).

 .. image:: rtd_pages/images/zcash-privacy.png
   :width: 100%

 The Zcash protocol, and therefore, using ZEC, can offer a far higher standard of privacy than Bitcoin or other privacy-focused cryptocurrencies.
 We achieve this through a sophisticated zero-knowledge proving confidentiality of transaction metadata.
 For more technical details, please check out our `Protocol Specification <https://github.com/zcash/zips/raw/master/protocol/protocol.pdf>`_.

-Zero knowledge proofs mean that shielded zcash transactions can prove the validity of a transaction the public without disclosing the information.
+Zero knowledge proofs mean that shielded Zcash transactions can prove the validity of a transaction the public without disclosing the information.
 For instance, the sender, receiver, and amount sent are all encrypted, but can be proven that both entities exist, and the amount was a valid amount to be sent.

 Other privacy schemes provide different, and less strict definitions of privacy.
 Ring signatures used by Monero, only provide plausible deniability.
-Tumbler schemes, which mixes potentially identifiable currency with others to obsecure the souce, are insecure.
+Tumbler schemes, which mixes potentially identifiable currency with others to obscure the souce, are insecure.

 .. _join: